 - 1/2 cup sugar

-Toss the wine, the berries, the blackberry liqueur and the sugar in a pitcher, cover and place in the refrigerator overnight.
-Pour in a bottle of chilled ginger ale just prior to serving.
-Add ice in either the pitcher or individual glasses.
+- Pour in the chilled ginger ale just prior to serving.
+Add ice to either the pitcher or individual glasses.

-Addition ideas: sliced strawberries, diced peaches, a handful of fresh blueberries, raspberries, kiwi slices, a shot or two of gin, brandy or rum, a cup of ginger ale, citrus soda or fresh squeezed lime juice.
+Besides berries, you can also add diced peaches, kiwi slices, a shot or two of gin, brandy, or rum, a cup of ginger ale, citrus soda, or freshly squeezed lime juice.